-As a supporting organization, the New Mexico Tech Foundation receives, holds, invests, and distributes funds on behalf of New Mexico Tech.
-Being the primary fundraising arm of the university, this policy also applies to gifts with associated naming opportunities at the New Mexico Tech Foundation.
+As a supporting organization, the New Mexico Tech Foundation (Foundation) receives, holds, invests, and distributes some funds on behalf of New Mexico Tech.
+The Foundation is an arm of New Mexico Tech's fundraising enterprise and thus, this policy applies to gifts with associated naming opportunities at the New Mexico Tech Foundation.